 "Her mom, who is right-handed, was impressed because she didn't know how to help her.
 She picked things up quickly, I just had to show her with the left," Warrington says.

-Page 2 of 2 - Left-handers are also obvious in the cafeteria.
+Left-handers are also obvious in the cafeteria.
 As a teacher, it was normal for Warrington to sit regularly on one end.
 However, Warrington began to notice that her left-handed student would sit in the same seat every day, no matter where she was in the lunch line and despite the lack of assigned seats.

 "She would sit in the exact same spot so she wouldn't bump into people.
 She didn't even vocalize it.
 She just did it," Warrington says.

 When Warrington decided to sit in a new spot, she realized she had also been unconsciously sitting in the same spot for the same reason.